Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Is it possible for a true ecumenical council of the Roman Catholic Church signed by a true Pope to contain an error on Faith or morals?

 The answer to this question holds the key to the nature of the crisis afflicting the Catholic Church since the Vatican II era.
-The Vatican II era can fairly be said to cover from 1959, when John XXIII (Roncalli) told the world he had an inspiration to call an ecumenical council, until 1965 when Paul VI (Montini) signed and promulgated the documents of Vatican II.
+The period of the Second Vatican Council can fairly be said to cover from 1959, when John XXIII (Roncalli) told the world he had an inspiration to call an ecumenical council, to 1962 when the Council was convened, until 1965 when Paul VI (Montini) signed and promulgated the documents of Vatican II.
+(For clarity of thought, however, I must interject here that the enabling act of the "Vatican II Revolution" within the structures of the Church seems to be the hijacking of the conclave of 1958, complete with the unexplained white smoke of October 26, 1958, which emanated from the chimney of the Sistine Chapel from 5:55 PM to 6:00 PM on that fateful day.
+See Comments on the Eclipse of the Church and the White Smoke of October 26, 1958 .)

-There have been three positions taken by faithful Catholics regarding this question.
+There have been three positions adopted by faithful Catholics regarding this question.
 All three positions have credible advocates.
 But only one of these positions can be right in the light of the unmistakable tradition and teaching of the Church.

 The second position is that Vatican Council II does have errors on Faith and/or morals in it; that Vatican Council II was promulgated by a true Pope; but that Vatican Council II was a new kind of council because the Pope and the bishops had made it clear that they did not intend to define anything infallibly.
 Therefore, despite the errors on Faith and/or morals contained in Vatican Council II, it is still a true Council of the Roman Catholic Church, and the man who signed it and promulgated it, Paul VI (Montini) on December , 1965, in any case, was a true Pope when he promulgated these documents.
 This position was made famous by especially the late Michael Davies and the Society of St. Pius X under Archbishop Marcel Lefebvre and the bishops which succeeded him in running the SSPX after his death.
-This position is now held by Catholic Family News, the Remnant, Christopher Ferrera, Latin Mass Magazine, Robert Sungenis, and a number of other prominent, sincere, and able Catholic leaders.
+This position is now held by Catholic Family News, the Remnant, Christopher Ferrera, Latin Mass Magazine, Robert Sungenis, and a number of other prominent, sincere, and able Catholic leaders. --- (It is the position of this paper that this position is wrong because a true Council of the Church cannot contain even one error on a matter touching on Faith and Morals; therefore, Paul VI, who promulgated the documents of Vatican II, was not a true Pope, and Vatican II was not a true Council.
+The group holding this second position has a false conception of the Church's "universal and ordinary magisterium", and narrow its application to the point of oblivion or non-existence.
+In fact, any rite of Mass, prayer, novena, canon law, canonized saint, encyclical, or Ecumenical Council document promulgated by a true Pope for Catholics to observe in the daily life of the Church is protected from errors engaging Faith or Morals by the Church's infallible "ordinary and universal magisterium", as defined at the First Vatican Council in 1870. )

-The Word Pastoral as used by John XXIII in the Opening Address of Vatican II
+The Word "Pastoral" as used by John XXIII in the Opening Address of Vatican II

-1. What was the genesis of the word “pastoral” in relation to Vatican Council II?
+What was the genesis of the word “pastoral” in relation to Vatican Council II?
 Here’s what John XXIII said about Vatican Council II, doctrine, and pastoral concerns in his opening address to the Council on October 11, 1962:

 “The salient point of this Council is not, therefore, a discussion of one article or another of the fundamental doctrine of the Church which has repeatedly been taught by the Fathers and by ancient and modern theologians, and which is presumed to be well known and familiar to all.